malidukica/complang/20200227_Javascript/workshop.md

 # Identity law

-Identity law states that if we have a value inside a functor context and if we _map_ it to an identity function (x => x), we're supposed to get the exact same value inside the same container.
+Identity law states that if we have a value inside a functor context and if we _map_ it to an identity function (a function that returns whatever it gets as argument `(x => x)`), we're supposed to get the exact same value inside the same container.

 ```
 Box(5) == Box(5).map(x => x)